Yusif Sayigh: Early life and education

-Sayigh was born in al-Bassa, northern Palestine, in 1916.
+Yusif Sayigh was born in al-Bassa, northern Palestine, in 1916.
 He was the eldest of Abdullah Sayigh and Afifa Batruni's six sons, including Fayez Sayigh, Anis Sayigh and Tawfiq Sayigh.
 He also had a sister, Mary.
-His father was a Protestant pastor of Syrian origin, and his mother was Palestinian and native of al-Bassa.
-Shortly after the birth of Yusif, the family moved to Kharaba, Syria.
+His father was a Christian minister from Kharaba, Syria, and his mother was a Palestinian from al-Bassa.
+Shortly after Yusif's birth, the family moved to back to Kharaba.

-When a Druze revolt occurred in 1925, the family had to leave Kharaba and settled in al-Bassa.
-His father was assigned to a church in Tiberias in 1930 where they lived until May 1948.
-They were forced to leave the city which was captured by the Zionist forces of the newly founded Israel state after the Deir Yassin massacre.
+When the Great Syrian Revolt occurred in 1925, the family left Kharaba and returned to al-Bassa.
+In 1930, his father was assigned to a church in Tiberias, where they lived until May 1948, at which point they were expelled by Zionist forces following the proclamation of the State of Israel.

 Sayigh went to Sidon at age 13 for high school education and obtained a degree in business administration from American University of Beirut in 1938.
 During the Arab revolt in Palestine between 1936 and 1939 he began to take part in political activities boycotting the shops run by the Jews and wearing the fez as a symbol of nationalist resistance.